How to register a domain name and get web hosting

 A domain can’t be purchased permanently.
 Its registration has to be renewed every year.
 However, you can subscribe to an automatic domain renewal for several years in advance.
 This guarantees that your domain name will be renewed on a yearly basis and you won’t have to worry about its expiration.

 When does a domain expire?
-What happens when the registration of my domain name expires?

-If you do not renew your domain registration before the end of the subscription, it will automatically expire.
+It will automatically expire if you do not renew your domain registration before the end of the subscription.
 A domain can fall into a protected quarantine after its expiration and remain there for a limited period of time while only you, as its former owner, can renew it.
-The length of this quarantine depends on the type of the TLD and is not available for all domains.
+The length of this quarantine depends on the type of TLD and is not available for all domains.
 Renewing a domain from a quarantine requires an extra fee.
-Once the quarantine is over, anyone can register the expired domain.

 Do I need a website to register a domain name?

 In general, no, you do not need a website to register a domain.
 You can register the domain first and create the site later on or not at all.
 You can also keep the domain name solely for the purpose of protecting your brand or if you want to sell a desirable domain for profit.
 However, this depends on the provider.
-In Webnode, you’ll need to create a website first to register a domain but you can then choose to move the domain to another website anytime.
+In Webnode, you’ll need to create a website first to register a domain but you can then choose to move the domain to another website at any time.

 Can I buy a domain separately without hosting?
-Or do I have to buy a domain along with hosting?

-Still, buying a domain and web hosting from the same company is easier, as is managing and restoring both services within the same interface.
+However, buying a domain and web hosting from the same company is easier, as is managing and restoring both services within the same interface.
 Webnode therefore offers domains and hosting together.

 You can also buy a domain and web hosting from two different companies, but you will need to direct your domain name to the web hosting company by adjusting its DNS settings.
 This might be technically challenging.